michael-sumner/go-make-things/content/articles/2019-04-05-using-array-methods-with-nodelists.md

 - JavaScript
 ---

+*__Quick reminder:__ there's only two days left to get early bird discounting on the next session of the [Vanilla JS Academy](https://vanillajsacademy.com) running in May.
+Use the code `EarlyBird` at checkout to save 40%.*

 The `querySelectorAll()` method is awesome, and makes it really easy to find all matching elements.
 And modern array methods like `map()` and `filter()` are super powerful.

 Unfortunately, `querySelectorAll()` returns a NodeList, not an array, so those methods won't work with it.